stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 <section class="opcode">
     <h5>INY (Increment Y register by One)</h5>
     <p>
-    Increments the value in the Y register by one, wrapping around so that the result of incrementing $FF is $00.
+    Increments the value in the Y register by one, wrapping around so that the result of incrementing `$FF` is `$00`.
 The Carry flag is not affected.
     </p>
     <h6>Processor Status register changes</h6>
     <p>